jeff0167/Data_And_Things/README.md

 - the different data types
 - how to choose the correct test
+- understand the assumptions of linear regression
 - more

 # Homework

 TSA_Task

-- Exercise 7
 - Bonus task?

-Exercises in linear regression

-- Exercise 2.3

----

-- Exercise 3.1
-- Exercise 3.2
-- Exercise 3.3

 ## Notes